Although most cases of valproate (valproic acid [VPA]) overdose are benign, serious toxicity, including death, may occur after acute ingestion.

 Additional physical findings that may be noted in patients with valproate toxicity include the following:

 Determination of the valproate (valproic acid [VPA]) level is obviously warranted.
-Reviews have shown that nearly 20% of VPA overdoses may present with initial VPA concentrations that are in the therapeutic range, or even undetectable; accordingly, serial levels should be obtained until a peak level has been reached and the levels are clearly trending downward.
+Reviews have shown that nearly 20% of VPA overdose patients may present with initial VPA concentrations that are in the therapeutic range, or even undetectable; accordingly, serial levels should be obtained until a peak level has been reached and the levels are clearly trending downward.
 Delayed absorption has been frequently reported, particularly with divalproex and extended-release formulations.

 Screening for anticonvulsants, acetaminophen, and acetylsalicylic acid should be considered.
 Patients taking VPA are frequently taking other anticonvulsants that they may not disclose.
 Screening is preferably completed early and helps in determining if potentially complicating coingestion has occurred.